Time commitment

 In most, but not all, academic papers, your thesis will be explicitly stated in one or two sentences near the beginning of your paper.

-What are the most common kinds of thesis statements?
+Here are some examples of the most common thesis statements.

-1. Argument: State a point of view and support it with evidence.
+Argument: State a point of view and support it with evidence

-3. Analysis: Examine the components of a text, object, or idea, and discuss how these components work together.
+Analysis: Examine the components of a text, object, or idea, and discuss how these components work together

-4. Comparison: Examine the similarities and differences of texts, objects, or ideas.
+Comparison: Examine the similarities and differences of texts, objects, or ideas

-5. Cause and Effect: Focus on how actions or events contributed to specific outcomes.
+Cause and Effect: Focus on how actions or events contributed to specific outcomes

-Parts: Type of relationship + components Example: Many people believe the Great Depression was the result of the Stock Market Crash of 1929; however, the economic crisis in Canada (effect) was worsened by global trade agreements and government inaction
+Example: Many people believe the Great Depression was the result of the Stock Market Crash of 1929; however, the economic crisis in Canada [effect] was worsened by global trade agreements and government inaction [causes].

 License